jimmyadeline/NewYorkTaxi_exam/README.md

 4. Use T-test to test the difference between Company 1 and Company 2

-5. Use Regressions to identify whether Company 2 is significantly from Company 1 in the defined features.
+5. Use linear regressions to identify whether Company 2 is significantly from Company 1 in the defined features.

+6. Conclusions & Concerns